Spartanburg DUI Accident Attorney

 Because DUI is a crime, the driver might face criminal charges.
 That is a decision made by the state’s Solicitor’s Office.
 They often prosecute repeat offenders and those with a high blood alcohol concentration (BAC).

-However, injured victims can also file a civil claim for compensation.
+However, injured victims can also file a civil case for compensation.
 The objective is to seek financial compensation for various damages, such as:

 - Property damage.
 Your car was probably damaged in the crash.
 The drunk driver should pay to fix or replace your vehicle.